digitalocean/Kubernetes-Starter-Kit-Developers/README.md

 ```

 ### Configure Prometheus & Grafana
-We already install prometheus, and grafana into our cluster by using above prior sections called [Prometheus monitoring stack](#PROM).
-Also you can make your own environment again from scratch by using fallowing link.
+We already install Prometheus, and grafana into our cluster by using the above prior sections called [Prometheus monitoring stack](#PROM).
+Also, you can make your own environment again from scratch by using the following link.
 (Monitoring with Prometheus and Grafana for Ambassador)[https://www.getambassador.io/docs/edge-stack/latest/howtos/prometheus/#monitoring-with-prometheus-and-grafana]

-But we are considering you have a prometheus environment and you want to bind new ambassador gateway cluster with existed prometheus enviroment.Before creating a servicemonitor to let prometheus know how to scrap the metrics, you should know that ambassador is broadcasting own metrics by using metrics end point.The /metrics endpoint can be accessed internally via the Ambassador Edge Stack admin port (default 8877).Please test it by calling below link on your web browser yourself.
+But we are considering you have a Prometheus environment and you want to bind a new ambassador gateway cluster with existed Prometheus environment.
+Before creating a service monitor to let Prometheus know how to scrap the metrics, you should know that ambassador is broadcasting its own metrics by using metrics endpoint.
+The /metrics endpoint can be accessed internally via the Ambassador Edge Stack admin port (default 8877).
+Please test it by calling the below link on your web browser yourself.

 ```
 http(s)://ambassador:8877/metrics
 ```
-we have existed monitoring configuration yaml file called *prom-stack-values.yaml*. it has really important section and we have to change with service monitor configuration and then run helm upgrade to modify existed chart.There are 2 steps for that.
+we have existed monitoring configuration YAML file called *prom-stack-values.YAML*. it has a really important section and we have to change with service monitor configuration and then run helm upgrade to modify the existed chart.
+There are 2 steps for that.

 (1) Please find *additionalServiceMonitors* section and modify tihs part like below in *prom-stack-values.yaml*
 ```